 1.1 The purpose of this report is to update Members on the use of RIPA over the past year and to allow for the review of the Council's RIPA policy.
-It also makes some recommendations to amend certain aspects of the policy which arose out of the inspection carried out last year.
+It also makes some recommendations to amend certain aspects of the policy which have arisen due to staff changes during the year.